 Whether you have extensive family responsibilities, a demanding job, or simply a lot going on in your life, stress is a relatively normal aspect of modern existence.
-While occasional stress is expected (and in some cases, healthy), chronic stress can present some serious effects to nearly all aspects of your health, from your mental health to your muscles.
+While occasional stress is expected (and in some cases, healthy), constant stress can present some serious effects to nearly all aspects of your health, from your mental health to your muscles.
 Stress also has a significant impact on the gut and digestive health.
 Discover how stress can significantly affect gastrointestinal health below.

-The Debilitating Effects of Chronic Stress
+The Debilitating Effects of Stress

 Stress is a natural response to perceived threats and is tied to the body’s “fight or flight” response.
 While an attacking predator is different from a massive workload, your body treats both as a potential threat.
 The hypothalamus initiates the process by signaling the adrenal glands to release various stress hormones, particularly adrenaline and cortisol.
 Adrenaline increases heart rate, blood pressure, and energy reserves.
 Cortisol, which is the main stress hormone in the body, boosts glucose levels in the blood, expedites your brain’s use of that glucose, and increases the availability of compounds designed to repair tissue.

 Cortisol also temporarily inhibits any nonessential or potentially detrimental functions in a fight-or-flight scenario, diverting that energy to your immediate survival needs.
 This results in changes to the immune response as well as suppression of many other organ systems.
 This response also results in mood changes.